fortythreesam/FourthYearProject/report/report.md

 | 3         | Gaussian Blur with Sigma = 1.5 | Chambolle TV Filter with Weight = 0.04 |

 In the second execution of the process under the above conditions, only one filter is used over the whole image.
-This shows that using seperate filters on each texture type isn't always the most effective way to denoise an image.
+This shows that using separate filters on each texture type isn't always the most effective way to denoise an image.
 This still shows the effectiveness of using an EA to find which filter to use.
 There is an average improvement of 12.516240 in the RMSE and an increase of 0.337282 in the SSIM across all four images.

 ##### 5.3.1.2 Second Test